deanneiwert/lot-manager/README.md

 ```

 ### Database Migrations and Seeding:
 In order for this step to work, the database and credentials you created must be properly configured.
+This step will take a few minutes.
 ```
 php artisan migrate --seed
 ```